taocpp/PEGTL/doc/Getting-Started.md

 Since the PEGTL is a header-only library, _it doesn't itself need to be compiled_.
 In terms of installation for use in other projects, the following steps are required.

-- The `pegtl/` directory, `pegtl.hh` header and `LICENSE` file should be copied somewhere, e.g.
+- The `include/` directory and the `LICENSE` file should be copied somewhere, e.g.

   - to `/usr/local/include/` in order to use it system-wide, or
   - to some appropriate directory within your project,

 - A compatible compiler with appropriate compiler switches must be used.
-- The compiler search-path for include files must include (no pun intended) the directory that contains the `pegtl/` directory and `pegtl.hh` header.
+- The compiler search-path for include files must include (no pun intended) the directory that contains the `tao/pegtl/` directory and `tao/pegtl.hh` header.

 The `Makefile` and `.cc`-files included in the PEGTL distribution archive serve as practical examples on how to develop grammars and applications with the PEGTL.